google/magika/docs/faq.md

 [Do you disagree?
 Please open a GitHub issue and let's discuss!
 We are happy to hear feedback.]

-## Q: Does Magika returns additional metadata other than a content type label?
+## Q: Does Magika return additional metadata other than a content type label?

 Not at the moment.